llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 implicit pointer is created it is not know which source variable to bind to in order to get the multiple lifetimes in this design.

-This seems to be supported by the fact that even in current LLVM trunk, with the more-conservative change to mark the `redundant` variable as `undef` in the above case, modifying `redundant` after the load results in both `redundant` and `loaded` referring to the same location, and both being read-write.
-A modification of `redundant` in the debugger before the use of `load` is permitted, and would cause unexpected behavior.
+This seems to be supported by the fact that even in current LLVM trunk, with the more conservative change to mark the `redundant` variable as `undef` in the above case, changing the source to modify `redundant` after the load results in both `redundant` and `loaded` referring to the same location, and both being read-write.
+A modification of `redundant` in the debugger before the use of `loaded` is permitted, and would have the effect of also updating `loaded`.
+An example of the modified source needed to cause this is:

 ```c
 int